How to use the Postoria MCP server

 Media options

-The right media workflow depends on where the media file is located.
+The right media workflow depends on where the media file is located and what your MCP client supports.

 Import media from a public URL